Midterm 2, Fall 2024: Netflix and Bills¶

 Inputs:

-: a Pandas DataFrame.
-It contains the full stock data loaded in exercise 0.stock
+• stock_records: a Pandas DataFrame.
+It contains the full stock data loaded in exercise 0.

 Requirements/steps:

-appended as a new column.
-The growth should be specific to the firm specified by the firm
+2. Create a new Pandas DataFrame with Day_Growth appended as a new column.
+The growth should be specific to the firm specified by the firm parameter.

-) should contain the same number of records as stock_records
+6. Your final DataFrame (stock_growth) should contain the same number of records as stock_records for that firm.

 print("Demo output for Netflix:")